‘Gator, the twins and I are alone in the band section, in a group hug, as everyone leaves the stadium.

 He doesn’t say anything, just holds my hand.
 The glow intensifies.
 I feel better.

 “I think we’ve made a good start, Andy.
 Sometimes it takes months for a patient to open up.”

 “I’m not very patient.
 I’m only young once.”

 “You’re also very wise.
 I think you will feel better for having told someone.
 Am I’m the first one you told about the abuse?
 You’ve made progress but it’s not unusual to regress after exposing deep hurt.
 Let’s keep meeting once a week, but if you feel anxious or any other negative emotions, you can call me anytime.”
 He gave me his card, writing his home telephone number on the back.

-We stood up and hugged, smiling deeply at each other.
-He knew I was gay.
-I knew instantly he wasn’t.
-We had a strong sense of balance between us.
-I danced out of the session with an unburdened heart.
+We stand up and hug, smiling deeply at each other.
+He knows I’m gay.
+I know instantly he isn’t.
+We have a strong sense of balance between us.
+I dance out of the session with an unburdened heart.

-I had to go immediately to work.
-The two hours flew by without my good feelings diminishing.
-I walked in the house, giving Mom a big hug.
-I swung her around as if we were dancing.
-I did the same with Molly.
+I go immediately to work.
+The two hours fly by without my good feelings diminishing.
+I walk in the house, giving Mom a big hug.
+I swing her around as if we’re dancing.
+I do the same with Molly.

-“Thank you for sending me to Dr. Kam,” I told her.
+“Thank you for sending me to Dr. Kam,” I tell her.

 “He worked his magic, I see.”

 “We both worked magic.
 I really love him.
 He wants me to come back each week.”